xonsh/xonsh/docs/xonshconfig.rst

 Putting it all together
 -----------------------
-The following ecample shows a fully fleshed out config file.
+The following example shows a fully fleshed out config file.

 :download:`Download config.json <xonshconfig.json>`